 Clinicians and patients should be aware that immune-mediated adverse reactions may be severe or fatal.
 Early identification and treatment are necessary, including potential administration of systemic glucocorticoids or other immunosuppressants according to the immune-mediated adverse reaction management guide provided by the manufacturer.[8]

-IL-2 was approved by the FDA in 1998 because of durable CRs in eight phase I and II studies.
+The FDA approved IL-2 in 1998 because of durable complete responses in eight phase I and II studies.
 Phase III trials comparing high-dose IL-2 to other re-treatments, providing an assessment of relative impact on OS, have not been conducted.

 Evidence (high-dose IL-2):